 Transporter issues Monthly Invoices to the User for:

-Contracted Capacity for Capacity Product;
+Contracted Capacity, which contains:

+contracted Standard Capacity Products,

-Fuel Gas;
+Fuel Gas, and

+all additional costs if incurred in relation with the Gas transportation pursuant to the Short-Term GTA and this Network Code;

 Transmission Imbalance;

-Uncovered amount of Auction Premium in the process of Surrender in line with the Article 8.3 of this Network Code; and
+Uncovered amount of Auction Premium in the process of Surrender in line with the Article 8.4 of this Network Code.

-all additional costs if incurred in relation with the Gas transportation pursuant to the Short-Term GTA and this Network Code.

 User, within five (5) days as of delivery of Monthly Statement, delivers invoice for Transmission Imbalance and sends it to the Transporter and while the copy thereof provides via e-mail on the same day.

-All amounts in invoices from the Article 20.3.1 of this Network Code are expressed in EUR, and for Users which are residents are recalculated in RSD applying official middle exchange rate of the National Bank of Serbia at the last day of month to which invoice relates to.
+All amounts in invoices from the Article 20.3.1 of this Network Code are expressed in EUR, and for Users which are residents are recalculated in RSD applying official middle exchange rate of the National Bank of Serbia at the date of service.

-When the User has contracted more than one Capacity Product for the same period, Transporter shall issue separate Monthly Invoice for each contracted Capacity Product, whereby it shall issue separate invoice for Fuel Gas and separate invoice for Transmission Imbalance.

-To the User with the Long-Term GTA, Transmission Fee and costs for procurement of Fuel Gas from the Article 18.1.4 of this Network Code shall be invoiced on the basis of the Long-Term GTA, and Imbalance Charge shall be invoiced on the basis of the Balancing Agreement.
+To the User with both the Long-Term GTA and Short-Term GTA, Transmission Fee shall be invoiced separately under each of the agreement, and total costs for procurement of Fuel Gas from the Article 18.1.4 of this Network Code and Imbalance Charge shall be invoiced on the basis of the Long-Term GTA.

 Payments